isnuryusuf/vscode-gpt-oss-code/deployment/README.md

-# Deployment Guide
+# Deployment Guide (Python 3)

 This directory contains scripts and configuration files for deploying the FastAPI + Vue application to a Linux server.
+The application is built with Python 3.

 ## Prerequisites